Pod Save America

 It is the flagship podcast of Crooked Media, a media company founded by Favreau, Vietor, and Lovett.
 The show averages more than 1.5 million listeners an episode, and has been downloaded more than 120 million times as of November 2017.

 Four Pod Save America one-hour HBO TV specials aired in fall 2018 to cover the U.S. midterm elections.
 Crooked Media also films the podcasts and releases them on their YouTube channel.

 History

-The podcast debuted in January 2017 as a successor to Keepin' it 1600, a political podcast produced by Bill Simmons' The Ringer and hosted by Favreau, Vietor, Lovett, and Pfeiffer which ran from March to December 2016.
+The podcast debuted in January 2017 as a successor to Keepin' It 1600, a political podcast produced by Bill Simmons' The Ringer and hosted by Favreau, Vietor, Lovett, and Pfeiffer which ran from March to December 2016.
 Pod Save America maintained the basic format of its predecessor.

 In an interview with Recode's Kara Swisher, the hosts have stated that, rather than continue the previous podcast, the election of Donald Trump as President of the United States spurred them to create a progressive media company with a network of podcasts.
-Their goal is to inform their millions of fans and viewers that trust them as a reliable source.
+They also wanted to be able to have the freedom to do more activism.
+A goal is to inform their millions of fans and viewers that trust them as a reliable source.